 A recent blog of Roland Wenzlofsky introduced us to the CHAR2HEXINT function to extract coding table numbers for tokens.

-If you found this a little off the scope of practical problems you have to deal with on a daily basis, let me tell you that exactly this functions just helped us a lot in solving a real world problem.
+If you found this a little off the scope of practical problems you have to deal with on a daily basis, let me tell you that exactly these functions just helped us a lot in solving a real-world problem.

 Assume that you receive a string that can contain any mix of characters or numbers.
-There is no instance that prevents entries of special characters.
+No instance prevents entries of special characters.
 Your task is to return the number part as a number if it truly is one and a default value otherwise.

 We turned a given solution failing on special characters around by doing the desired extraction if every token of the substring of interest is a number.

 Numeric tokens have an adjacent set of hexadecimal values.
 For anything not purely numeric as a whole, we default to -9 as agreed.

-Note that shortcuts such as casting the substring ’12 ‘ (one-two-blank) to an integer provide a false security here.
+Note that shortcuts such as casting the substring ’12 ‘ (one-two-blank) to an integer provide false security here.

 Below the SQL that does the job: